corona-warn-app/cwa-documentation/event_registration.md

 ## QR Code Structure DRAFT

-The QR code of a venue contains all required attributes for Presence Tracing, so that no server communication is necessary when an attendee checks in to a venue
+The QR code of a venue contains all required attributes for Presence Tracing, so that no server communication is necessary when an attendee checks in to a venue.

 The data structure is described by the Protocol Buffer message `QRCodePayload`: